[Minor revision–posted 5/8/23 (replaces 10/28/21 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to outline the policy/procedures to be followed in the development, negotiation, and approval of all contracts between Texas Tech University (TTU)/ Texas Tech University System (TTUS) and other parties.
-This policy will apply to all contracts except for sponsored project proposals and related contracts, technology commercialization contracts, user agency contracts as described by the Department of Defense, contracts with an investment manager funded with assets owned or controlled by the TTU System, and construction contracts processed by the Office of Facilities Planning and Construction.
+This policy will apply to all contracts except for sponsored project proposals and related contracts, technology commercialization contracts, user agency contracts as described by the Department of Defense, contracts with an investment manager funded with assets owned or controlled by TTUS, and construction contracts processed by the TTUS Office of Facilities Planning and Construction.

-REVIEW: This OP will be reviewed in June of odd-numbered years by the Managing Director of Procurement Services with substantive revisions forwarded to the Vice President for Administration and Finance and Chief Financial Officer (VPAF&CFO).
+REVIEW: This OP will be reviewed in June of odd-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer (VPAF&CFO).

-Contract: A legally binding written agreement executed between the System or TTU and a third party in which the parties agree to perform in accordance with the obligations therein.
+Contract: A legally binding written agreement executed between TTUS/TTU and a third party in which the parties agree to perform in accordance with the obligations therein.
 Contracts include, but are not limited to: letter agreements, co-operative agreements, memorandums of understanding (MOU), interagency contracts, Interlocal contracts, easements, licenses, leases, and Purchase Orders.

 Contract Close-Out: The process conducted at the completion of the Contract during which the Contract Administrator confirms and documents compliance with the terms and conditions of the Contract, final Deliverables are received, and outstanding payments are made.